New details revealed in court documents

 What effect will this case have on the curious DV charges she brought against her then-husband, Garrett?

-Springville, Calif -- A lot of readers have been enquiring about Joe Valley, the hapless (and otherwise homeless)
+Springville, Calif -- A lot of readers have been enquiring about Joe Valley, the luckless (and otherwise homeless)

 Since breaking the news about the then-married Lubben's affair with Valley, which began in the summer of 2015, we've learned more about their tumultuous relationship.